| Title: | Estimation of Spatial Weight Matrices |

 Using these two formulas, an efficient update of the spatial projection matrix determinant can be achieved.

-A list containing the updated by
+A list containing the updated by matrix , as well as the

 updated log determinant of